Psychological Distress Triggered by TMJ Dysfunction

 The struggle to stay positive if you face psychological distress triggered by TMJ Dysfunction is very real.

-When ongoing jaw pain negatively impacts someone’s quality of life, a person’s psychological stress state when facing TMJ Dysfunction commonly includes anxiety and depression.
+When ongoing jaw pain negatively impacts someone’s quality of life, a person’s psychological stress state when facing TMJ Dysfunction commonly includes anxiety and severe depression.
 NIH also determined that “Besides, psychological stress can cause spasms and disharmony in the chewing muscle groups.
 Clinical studies have shown that higher prevalence rates of psychiatric disorders among patients with TMD when compared to healthy people.”

 “Depressive and anxiety symptoms should be considered as risk factors for TMD pain.
 Depressive symptoms are specific for joint pain whereas anxiety symptoms are specific for muscle pain, findings that deserve detailed examination.
 These findings may support decision-making in treating TMD.”